John Sedgwick: Legacy

 Sedgwick's reputation was that of a solid, dependable, but relatively unaggressive general.
 He was well-liked by his soldiers, who referred to him affectionately as "Uncle John".
 His death was met by universal sorrow; even Robert E. Lee expressed his sadness over the fate of an old friend.
-George G. Meade wept at the news.
-Meade had recently quarreled with Sedgwick for being over-reliant on fellow corps commander Gouverneur Warren for advice, and said of him "I wish we could have parted on better terms."
-Ulysses S. Grant characterized Sedgwick as one who "was never at fault when serious work was to be done" and he told his staff that the loss for him was worse than that of an entire division.
+George Meade wept at the news.
+Meade had recently quarreled with Sedgwick for being over-reliant on fellow corps commander Gouverneur K. Warren for advice, and said of him "I wish we could have parted on better terms."
+Ulysses S. Grant characterized Sedgwick as one who "was never at fault when serious work was to be done" and told his staff that the loss of Sedgwick was for him worse than that of an entire division.

 Sedgwick is buried near his birthplace of Cornwall Hollow, Connecticut.
 An equestrian statue honors him and the VI Corps at Gettysburg National Military Park.

-There is a monument of General Sedgwick at West Point.
-Academy legend has it that a cadet who spins the rowels of the spurs on the boots of the statue at midnight while wearing full parade dress gray over white uniform under arms will have good luck on his or her final exam.
+There is a monument of Sedgwick at West Point.
+Academy legend has it that a cadet who spins the rowels of the spurs on the boots of the statue at midnight while wearing full parade dress gray over white uniform under arms will have good luck on their final exam.

 The following were named in his honor: